FortaTech/prompts-for-health/README.md

 **For Healthcare Professionals**
 Browse through the prompts and find ones that resonate with your needs.
 Each prompt will need to be customized to meet your needs, often by appending relevant clinical information at the end of the prompt.
 > [!WARNING]
-> Only use prompts that incorperate PHI or PII in AI services that are compliant with applicable healthcare regulations such as HIPAA and GDPR.
+> Only use prompts that incorporate PHI or PII in AI services that are compliant with applicable healthcare regulations such as HIPAA and GDPR.
 As of this writing, OpenAI ChatGPT and ChatGPT+ are not compliant with most healthcare data security and privacy regulations.
 BastionGPT, Microsoft O365 Copilot, and Azure OpenAI, can meet applicable regulations in most circumstances.

 **Contributions**
 We encourage healthcare professionals, AI enthusiasts, communication experts, and even patients with insights into effective communication to contribute to this repository.
 Before contributing a prompt, please check to see if a similar prompt already exists.
 If it does, we recommend enhancing the existing one with comments or revisions.
 You can contribute directly to the project via the instructions below, or you can reach out to FortaTech or another contributor.